 Transparency: Understanding all the jargon involving a PCP is just straight up confusing, APRs, interest rates, balloon payments, equity.
 Why bother?
 Just pay your monthly subscription, and drive.

-You Have More Options: If you were to use a manufacturer’s financing plan, chances are you would continue to use them because you have money invested in them that can’t be transferred to other providers.
+More Options: If you were to use a manufacturer’s financing plan, chances are you would continue to use them because you have money invested in them that can’t be transferred to other providers.